-Our body is drawn down by gravity and must resist this invisible force.
 To stand upright and walk requires a balance between stability and flexibility.
-The weight of our body presses down through the spine, into the sacrum, through the sacroilliac joints and down the legs.
-To maintain our upright posture while walking requires that the pain sensitive sacroilliac joints allow a small amount of movement.
-Restriction or excessive play in these important joints can give a deep local ache on the belt line either side of the spine, or opposite the joint over the hip.
+The weight of our body presses down through the spine, into the sacrum, through the sacroiliac joints, and down the legs.
+To maintain our upright posture while walking requires that the pain-sensitive sacroiliac joints allow a small amount of movement.
+As the sacrum nods forward it locks, becoming more stable and as the sacrum nods backward it allows more play.
+This locking and unlocking occur as we walk, move and bend.
+Restriction or excessive play in these important joints can give a deep local ache on the belt line on either side of the spine, or opposite the joint over the hip.

 Intervertebral Disc Pain:

-Bend backwards or twist around while standing upright and feel a local pain in your back which stops your movement.
+Bend backward or twist around while standing upright and feel a local pain in your back which stops your movement.
 Excess movement in your back is limited by little synovial joints called Facets.
-These joints are highly endowed with nerves and report pain when the nerve endings are stimulated when the joint is compressed or the surrounding joint capsule is stretched.
-Held within these joints is a tiny fibrcartilage ball that can leave the joint when you bend forward and then, as you straighten up, the fibrocartilage ball becomes trapped between the upper and lower facet surfaces caucing severve pain.
+These joints are highly endowed with nerves that report pain when the nerve endings are stimulated when the joint is compressed or the surrounding joint capsule is stretched.
+Held within these joints is a tiny fibrocartilage ball that can leave the joint when you bend forward and then, as you straighten up, the fibrocartilage ball becomes trapped between the upper and lower facet surfaces causing severe pain.

 Nerve Root Pain:

 Nerve root pain arises from where the nerve in the spine emerges from the foramina between the upper and lower vertebrae.
 Nerves carry signals containing messages about sensations and the control of muscles and organs, and so disorders of nerves can cause pain, pins, and needles, numbness, increased sensitivity or weakness of muscles.
 The pain is often felt in the area of the